samuel-gf/morse/README.md

 Here you have two shell scripts:

 1. *Morsebeep* emits morse code sounds from command line.
-2. *Random_test* is a script to train morse code every day.
+2. *Morsetraining* is a script to train morse code every day.

 ## Morsebeep script